alphagov/tech-docs-monitor/README.md

 ### Submit a PR

-If you are part of the `ministryofjustice` GitHub organisation you can enable the notifier by raising a PR to add your published documentation to the [`Rakefile`][Rakefile]:
+If you are part of the `ministryofjustice` GitHub organisation you can enable the notifier by raising a PR to add your published documentation to the [`Rakefile`](https://github.com/ministryofjustice/tech-docs-monitor/blob/main/Rakefile):

 ```
 pages_urls = [